Skip to main content

 Edit an object

-2. Click on the object you've added to the map;
+1. Click on the object to edit:

-1. Object Name’ - this is the object's label;
+1. Object name - this is the object's label

-2. 'Text size' - Change the size of the object name above;
+2. Text size - Change the size of the object name above

-3. ‘Object Icon’ - Choose to include an object icon or not;
+3. Object icon - Choose to include an object icon or not

-4. ‘Icon size’ - Change the size of the object icon selected above.
+4. Icon size - Change the size of the object icon selected above

 Did this answer your question?